Neolithic Era: Cosmic and Terrestrial Maintenance

 The pillars were erected to form circular or oval shapes ranging from 30 to 100 feet in diameter, each pillar standing an arm span or more apart connected to the next by a stone wall; two larger pillars stand within the center.
 Scholars feel sure these structures originally supported domed roofs; their semi-sunken pillars are load bearing and, left uncovered, limestone would too easily have been damaged from rain and wind.

 Images were by now probably understood in a more iconographic way, reminding participants of the stories and myths of the time, as a totem might, or as a statue does in a modern church or temple.
 Sites as much as a hundred miles away shared this same imagery and more than likely people shared the same stories and religious ideas associated with it.
 Smaller but similar pillars with the same imagery, dating just after Göbekli Tepe were found at Nevali Çori, a settlement 20 miles away.
-Karahan Tepe, 63 kilometres east of Urfa in the Tektek Mountains, is a similar site that has as yet to be explored.
+Karahan Tepe, 63 kilometers east of Urfa in the Tektek Mountains, is a similar site that has as yet to be explored.
 Dated c.
-9500 - 9000 BCE, it has a number of T-pillars as well as high reliefs of a winding snake and other carvings similar to those at Göbekli Tepe.
+9500–9000 BCE, it has a number of T-pillars as well as high reliefs of a winding snake and other carvings similar to those at Göbekli Tepe.

 Graves were discovered at Nevali Çori, and the archaeologist Klaus Schmidt of the German Archaeological Institute of Istanbul, who has been working with his team at Göbekli Tepe for over fifteen years, is reasonably confident that burials lie somewhere in the earliest layers.
 His team has already found fragments of human bone in the layers of dirt that filled the complex.
 This leads him to suspect the pillars represent human beings and that the cult practices at this site may initially have focused on some sort of ancestor worship.